Ladyfingers Recipe is an easy to make delicious, dainty cookie that is sometimes also called little

 cakes.

-The mixture produces a soft light sponge cake type batter rather than a dough as most cookies do.
+The mixture produces a soft light sponge cake type batter rather than a dough as

 However, the batter produces a spongy cookie that can be eaten as is,

-in making other desserts such as Tiramisus, mousse cakes, and
+or used in making other desserts such as Tiramisus, mousse cakes, and

 trifles.

-Have all ingredients at room temperature before mixing.
-This temperature helps the eggs to incorporate more air as they are beaten.
+temperature helps the eggs to incorporate more air as they are beaten.

 Add eggs and lemon juice to the mixing bowl and beat on high speed until thick.
-About 2-3 minutes.

 Gradually add sugar to yolks and beat again about 2 minutes to thicken